 - Understanding the importance of workplace health and safety

-This is the perfect entry-level qualification to get you started in a health care career, opening up many opportunities for employment in your local community.
+This is the perfect entry-level qualification to get you started in a rewarding health care career; opening up many opportunities for employment within your local community.

 Apply nowClick here to apply to study the Certificate III